grandgeorg/easydoc/docs/easydoc.md

 │  🔵 output directory.
 Html files will be generated here.   │ │  ✏️ configure EasyDoc                                      │
 │  🖊️ change EasyDoc                                         │
 │  📌 It's me.
-Your reading this document right now.         │ │  🖤 Remove these documentation files for a blank start.    │ ╰──────────────────────────═━┈💬┈━═──────────────────────────╯
+You are reading these documents right now.         │ │  🖤 Remove these documentation files for a blank start.    │ ╰──────────────────────────═━┈💬┈━═──────────────────────────╯
 ```